WinterAxis/ESV-MD-Bible/The_Bible_esv/45_Romans/Rom_6.md

 But now that you have been set free from sin and have become slaves of God, the fruit you get leads to sanctification and its end, eternal life.

 ###### 23
-For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.

 ***